OpenTermsArchive/engine/docs/declarations-guidelines.md

 This document presents practical guidelines, is edited collaboratively and is not normative.
-Normative constraints are exposed in the `CONTRIBUTING.md` file.
+Normative constraints are exposed in [Contributing Documents](./contributing-documents.md).

 ## Table of Contents